willhumphreys/willhumphreys.github.io/_posts/2015-7-01-LiveTemplateIntellij.md

 ####Options
 Check `Short FQ names`.
 We want `java.math.BigDecimal` to appear as just `BigDecimal`.

-For this example you other options aren't needed.
+For this example the other options aren't needed.

 #### Editor
-Back in the editor select some code.
-Run the live template shortcut `Cmd Option J`.
+Back in the editor highlight the code you want to surround.
+Execute the live template shortcut `Cmd Option J`.
 Select your live template and enjoy saving a few keystrokes.